sumidhakp123/sumidhakp123/README.md

   </a>
 </p>

-- 🌱 I’m skilled at **SQL, Python, Tableau, Power BI, Excel, Guesstimates,Data Visualization, Statistics**
+- 🌱 I’m skilled at **SQL, Python, Tableau, Power BI, Excel, Guesstimates,Data Visualization**

 - 👯 I’m looking to collaborate on **projects related to Data Analytics**